gromacs/gromacs/docs/user-guide/mdrun-performance.rst

-        An open standard-based parallel computing framework that consists of a C99-based compiler and a programming API for targeting heterogeneous and accelerator hardware. |Gromacs| uses OpenCL for GPU acceleration on AMD devices (both GPUs and APUs); NVIDIA hardware is also supported.
+        An open standard-based parallel computing framework that consists of a C99-based compiler and a programming API for targeting heterogeneous and accelerator hardware. |Gromacs| uses OpenCL for GPU acceleration on AMD devices (both GPUs and APUs) and Intel integrated GPUs; NVIDIA hardware is also supported.

     SIMD
         A type of CPU instruction by which modern CPU cores can execute large